Cooler On The Coast - KION546

 WEATHER STORY

 We’re stuck between a strong ridge of high pressure over the Pacific and a trough over the Rockies.
-Weak waves in the northwesterly flow will force brief bursts of offshore winds in the low to mid-levels into the early week.
-This will keep temperatures toasty inland, warm on the coast, and fire danger high.
-The pattern flattens out in to the week, but the air mass will remain warm.
+This will keep temperatures toasty inland, warm on the coast, and fire danger elevated.
+The pattern flattens out into the week, but the air mass will remain warm.
 Inland areas will remain very warm but flow will be a little more onshore on the coast, which will mean a cool down and an increase in low clouds.
-A stronger, but dry system will arrive next weekend for an overall cool down and an uptick in clouds.
+A stronger, but (mostly) dry system will arrive next weekend for an overall cool down and an uptick in clouds.

 FORECAST & ALERTS